-- · part of buildings and certain equipment were utilized for commercial production beginning in the first quarter of 2006; - the acquisition of additional production and packaging equipment; and - · the upgrade of our information technology systems.
+- · the acquisition of additional production and packaging equipment; and - · the upgrade of our information technology systems.

-For a detailed presentation of our property, plant and equipment, see Note 6 to our consolidated financial statements included elsewhere in this 2008 Annual Report.
+For a detailed presentation of our property, plant and equipment, see Note 6 to our consolidated financial statements included elsewhere in this 2009 Annual Report.
 Also see Item 4.D - "Property, Plant and Equipment."